dmsc/fastbasic/manual.md

 There are various "operators" the perform calculation in expressions, the operators with higher precedence always execute first.
-These are the operators in order of precedence:
+These are the *integer* operators in order of precedence:

 - `+` `-`      : addition, subtraction,
                  from left to right.